-To prevent the NGI from stagnating, he ensured that, in addition to research, the NGI's objectives

-- 230 included consultancy, thus keeping the entire staff up to date on construction procedures.
+To prevent the NGI from stagnating, he ensured that, in addition to research, the NGI's objectives included consultancy, thus keeping the entire staff up to date on construction procedures.
 In addition, he encouraged international cooperation, attendance at conferences and the exchange of information with universities and research institutions abroad.
 This also included trips to other centres abroad, and he encouraged his colleagues abroad to come to Norway, to visit the Institute or to work together on problems of mutual interest.
-Laurits Bjerrum was successful in implementing this policy, to which the - 235 Institute's guest book bears witness, showing that a total of 1,974 guests had visited the Institute during Bjerrum's 22 years as director, and no less than 100 foreign specialists had been resident at the Institute for a stay of two months or more.
+Laurits Bjerrum was successful in implementing this policy, to which the Institute's guest book bears witness, showing that a total of 1,974 guests had visited the Institute during Bjerrum's 22 years as director, and no less than 100 foreign specialists had been resident at the Institute for a stay of two months or more.

-In the years immediately following the creation of the NGI, Laurits found at Imperial College London a valuable source of ideas and stimuli, especially in the application of effective stresses to stability to manufacture and sell instruments and equipment for geotechnical laboratories.
+In the years immediately following the creation of the NGI, Laurits found at Imperial College London a valuable source of ideas and stimuli, especially in the application of effective stresses to stability problems whose methods of solution were then the most advanced at the time the application of the effective stress method to slope stability problems, which was the most advanced at the time.
+Complementing the theoretical ideas, he found well-developed triaxial testing equipment and interesting field instrumentation techniques, such as the BRS vibrating wire stress tester BRS vibrating wire strain gauge.
+In 1957 NGI founded Geonor to manufacture and sell instruments and equipment for geotechnical laboratories.
 The BRS vibrating wire stress tester has since formed the basis of many of NGI Geonor's field instruments.